lighttransport/tinyusdz/README.md

 ### CMake

-cmake build is still provided for CI build.
+cmake build is still provided for CI build. `CMakeSettings.json` is provided for Visual Studio 2019.

 Cmake project is not recommended for embedding TinyUSDZ to your app.

 ```
 $ mkdir build